pierrerousseau/pierrerousseau.github.com/index.md

 I'm a [software engineer].

-I like to [code] and to try new tools.
+I like to [code] and to test new tools.

 I try to be slow and agile.